jamesonmarten/JiuJitsuConnect/replit.md

 ## Overview

-Grapplr is a full-stack web application built to connect the Jiu-Jitsu community across Florida, Wisconsin, and Illinois.
+Grapplr is a full-stack web application built to connect the Jiu-Jitsu community in Longwood, Orlando, and surrounding areas.
 The platform allows users to find training partners, instructors, and rate their training experiences.
 It's built with modern web technologies and follows a client-server architecture with PostgreSQL for data persistence.

 ## System Architecture